gakalmar/Notes/JS_Useful_Functions.md

 array.reverse()                                     //reverses array order in place (it changes the original too!)

 array.slice(firstindex, lastindex)                  //returns the array from first index to last index (no value means from start or to end)
+                                                      firstindex - IS included
+                                                      lastindex - ISN'T included (leave it empty if you want to list the items to the last item)

 array.map()                                         //creates a new array by applying a function to each element of an existing array. array.filter(condition)                             //creates a new array with elements that pass a specific condition